-Route Line N (N=1-4)
+Route Line N (N=1-8)

-Description: There are four Route Line parameters, one for each of the MAX unit's WAN lines (T1 or E1).
+Description: There are eight Route Line parameters, one for each of the MAX unit's WAN BRI lines.
 If you specify the IP address of a PPTP Network Server (PNS) in one of these parameters, that WAN line is dedicated to receiving PPTP connections and forwarding them to that destination address.